front-end-intermediate/2-react-Intro/readme.md

 $ npx create-react-app pirates
 ```

 Note: `npm` _manages_ packages while `npx` _executes_ Node packages.

-The first argument `create-react-app` is the package you are executing, the second `pirates` is the name of the project.
+The first argument `create-react-app` is the name of the npm package you are executing, the second `pirates` is the name of the project.

+Be aware the CRA is not the only [option](https://hackernoon.com/create-react-app-is-dead-here-are-some-alternatives) available for creating a React project.
+You can also use [Vite](https://vitejs.dev/) or [Snowpack](https://www.snowpack.dev/).
+It just happens to be the easiest for beginners.

-Run the project:
+Change directories and open the project:

 ```sh
 $ cd pirates